jung-kurt/gofpdf/doc/document.md

 gofpdf has no dependencies other than the Go standard library.
 All tests pass on Linux, Mac and Windows platforms.

-gofpdf supports UTF-8 fonts and "right-to-left" languages.
+gofpdf supports UTF-8 TrueType fonts and "right-to-left" languages.
+Note that Chinese, Japanese, and Korean characters may not be included in many general purpose fonts.
+For these languages, a specialized font (for example, [NotoSansSC][noto] for simplified Chinese) can be used.

 Also, support is provided to automatically translate UTF-8 runes to code page encodings for languages that have fewer than 256 glyphs.